 A Seated Statue of Hatshepsut, this statue has more feminine features

 The Seated Statue of Hatshepsut is a life-size limestone statue.
 It shows Hatshepsut in the ceremonial attire of the Egyptian king.
 Many of the statuses of Hatshepsut were smashed into fragments or defaced at the orders of Hatshepsut’s nephew and successor Thutmose III and dumped in quarries.
 Thutmosis III ordered that Hatshepsut name and memory be removed as a Pharaoh from Egyptian history and ordered her statues destroyed and her achievements erased.

-The above enormous kneeling statue and two others in the MET collection were made for the procession pathway to Hatshepsut’s temple at Deir el-Bahri.
-Each statue has an inscription that includes her personal name with the feminine pronoun or verb form.
+The enormous kneeling statue and many others like it were made for the procession pathway to Hatshepsut’s temple at Deir el-Bahri.
+Each sculpture has an inscription that includes her name with the feminine pronoun or verb form.
 Thus the masculine dress and physique were not intended to deceive people into thinking that she was a man.
 The objective was to depict Hatshepsut with all the symbolism associated with kingship.